stabix/stabix/doc/data_from_paper.rst

    :scale: 20 %
    :align: center

-   *Figure 2 : Magnitude of residual Burgers vector given in Patriarca's paper compared to values calculated with the |matlab| Toolbox for numerous grain boundaries* [#Patriarca_2013]_
+   *Figure 2 : Magnitude of residual Burgers vector given in Patriarca's paper compared to values calculated with the Matlab Toolbox for numerous grain boundaries* [#Patriarca_2013]_

 Kacher and Robertson (2014) ...........................